Willem Holleeder: Heineken kidnapping

 In 1983, their relatively unknown gang abducted the Heineken heir Freddy Heineken (who had purchased back the family ownership of the brewery), along with his driver Ab Doderer.
 Ultimately, their demand for 35 million guilders (approximately €16 million, or US$19.5 million) was met by the family, although the police were against it.
-After Freddy Heineken's release, the kidnappers—Cor van Hout, Willem Holleeder, Jan Boelaard, Frans Meijer, and Martin Erkamps—were all eventually traced and served prison sentences.
+After Freddy Heineken's release, the kidnappers—Cor van Hout, Willem Holleeder, Jan Boellaard, Frans Meijer, and Martin Erkamps—were all eventually traced and served prison sentences.
 During this period, Holleeder met many other gangsters, including Dennis Stewart and Yvon Lodewijks, who was later accused of ordering the murder of Holleeder's brother-in-law and co-criminal Cor van Hout.

 After serving the Heineken sentence, Holleeder emerged as a high-profile criminal leader.
 Several million guilders of the Heineken ransom were never traced, and may have been part of the initial sum he and Cor van Hout hoped to use for a new extortion empire; there are said to have been up to 24 people in his crime ring.
+After his release from prison in 1990, Holleeder was close to Willem van Boxtel, the president of the Hells Angels Amsterdam chapter.

 Initially, he was in a business relationship with real estate businessman Willem Endstra, possibly involving money laundering.
 After Cor van Hout was killed in 2003, Holleeder fell out with Endstra.
+In early 2004, Endstra was reported to have offered one million euros to Boxtel to have Holleeder killed.
 Endstra secretly testified to the police about Holleeder, but was shot dead near his office in 2004.
-It is suspected that Holleeder, along with his partner-in-crime Dino Soerel, ordered the murder of both Willem Endstra and John Mieremet, who was shot in Thailand on 2 November 2005.
+It is suspected that Holleeder, along with his partner-in-crime Dino Soerel, ordered the murder of both Willem Endstra and John Mieremet, who was shot and killed in Thailand on 2 November 2005.
 Holleeder's name keeps turning up in this connection although three suspects in the Endstra murder, Ali N. and C. Özgür of Alkmaar and Cleon D. from Almere have been released.
 According to Endstra, Holleeder was involved in 25 murders, including that of Cor van Hout.

 The Dutch newspaper De Telegraaf reported on 16 July 2006 that Holleeder and Cor van Hout had planned to kidnap Prince Bernhard instead of Freddy Heineken in the 1980s.
 Thomas van der Bijl, who was murdered in his bar in Amsterdam in April 2006, made these allegations in a deposition before the Dutch national police.